MateoLoz/carrusel-info-persons/README.md

-add a folder img to use te icons!!!!
+add a folder img to use the icons!!!!